Bassetlaw District Council elections

 Bassetlaw District Council elections are held every four years.
 Prior to 2015, elections were generally held three years out of every four, with a third of the council being elected each time.
 Bassetlaw District Council is the local authority for the non-metropolitan district of Bassetlaw in Nottinghamshire, England.
 Since the last boundary changes in 2002, 48 councillors have been elected from 25 wards.

-Political control

-The first election to the council was held in 1973, initially operating as a shadow authority before coming into its powers on 1 April 1974.
-Since 1973 political control of the council has been held by the following parties:

-Leadership

-The leaders of the council have been: